-Although European settlements introduced new types of goods to the Wichitas, they also brought highly contagious diseases.
+Although European settlements introduced new types of goods to the Wichita, they also brought highly contagious diseases.
 At the same time, hostilities increased as eastern tribes were removed to Indian Territory.
-As such turmoil cast a lengthening shadow over the land, the Wichitas lost many people.
-In 1820, the once populous Wichitas, Wacos, Tawakonis, Taovayas, and Kichais were estimated at no more than 1400 persons.
-Truly the "days of darkness" had begun.
+As such turmoil cast a lengthening shadow over the land, the Wichita lost many people.
+In 1820, the once populous Wichita, Waco, Tawakoni, Taovaya and Kichai were estimated at no more than 1400 persons.
+Truly the “days of darkness” had begun.

 This trend continued even with the signing of the first American-Wichita treaty at Camp Holmes in 1835.
-There can be no doubt about the sincerity of the Wichitas who persuaded their Comanche allies to attend and sign this agreement which recognized their right to their traditional homeland.
-This treaty also contains the first official usage of the name "Wichita" for the Wichita, Waco, and Tawakoni people.
+There can be no doubt about the sincerity of the Wichita, who persuaded their Comanche allies to attend and sign this agreement that recognized their right to their traditional homeland.
+This treaty also contains the first official usage of the name “Wichita” for the Wichita, Waco and Tawakoni people.